bjornlustic/adaStartup/README.md

 ## What is it for?

 Are you bored of hearing the void when you are coding with AI? adaStartup is here to put some sound to that silent night!
-It's designed to enhance your AI-assisted coding sessions by providing an auditory experience.
+It's designed to enhance your AI-assisted coding sessions by providing an auditory experience!

 ## Features